shathasultan/holbertonschool-shell/README.md

+# Holberton School Shell
-This repository contains solutions for Holberton School shell projects
+This repository contains solutions to the shell tasks.